awang923/CS100/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application
+  > * This game runs on your computer terminal.
+To install, you will clone our git repository into your terminal.
+To compile we use the cmake3 . command, then make.
+Finally ./game is the excutible to run the game.
+   > * To play, the user will first be prompted to choose a difficulty level.
+Easy (2) will allow the user to hit one pirate ship but still continue the fame.
+Hard (1), ends the game as soon as a user hits a pirate ship.
+   > *
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.